tokyo-kinney/switchaudio/README.md

 ~~~

 ### List all the devices pactl can see.
-1.Run the script with just the --display parameter and all speakers and microphones will be listed.
+1.Run the script with just the --available parameter and all speakers and microphones will be listed.
 ~~~
-$ switch-audio.py --display
+$ switch-audio.py --available
 ~~~

 The KDE desktop of Fedora 36 didn't come with PulseAudio daemon set to run.